matrix-org/matrix-spec-proposals/proposals/2733-add-hCaptcha-as-captcha-provider.md

 * Used by Cloudflare, see [here](https://blog.cloudflare.com/moving-from-recaptcha-to-hcaptcha/).
 * Supports [Privacy Pass](https://privacypass.github.io/)

+**All proposed changes listed chronologically:**
+* implement needed changes for multiple captcha providers
+* implementing hCaptcha api calls
+* switching to hCaptcha as default captcha provider
+* dropping reCaptcha

+## Potential issues
+As a potential issue there would be the variables in homeserver.yaml, namely `recaptcha_public_key` `recaptcha_private_key` `recaptcha_siteverify_api` which would need to be renamed, which breaks config backwards compatibility.
+Also adoption and integration with clients like element.io and so on could become an issue.
+And possibly cumbersome to maintain multiple captcha providers.

 ## Alternatives

 Some alternatives have been discussed in multiple Issues [1](https://github.com/vector-im/element-web/issues/3606) [2](https://github.com/matrix-org/matrix-doc/issues/1281).